Dordeo/HIM-notes/World Cultures and Customs/Culture and Customs.md

 - Norms
 - Language
 - Values
-- SociaI  Trends
+- Social Trends

 ## [[Functions of culture]]
 - Bring a systematic order to Values
 - Social solidarity
--  Guidline for social structure
+- Gridline for social structure
 - Direction for individuals
 - Distinguish friend from stranger